Inventua/nucleus-core/Documentation/Setup and Configuration/Linux.md

 #### Configure Nucleus to use the certificate
-If you are using a reverse proxy, you will generally want to configure the reverse proxy to use your certificate and manage ("terminate") SSL connections, so you won't need to configure Nucleus for https.
+If you are using a reverse proxy, you will generally want to configure the reverse proxy to use your certificate and manage ("terminate") SSL connections, so you won't need to configure Nucleus for https, and can skip this section.

-If you are running Nucleus without a reverse proxy, configure https and certificate settings with:
+If you will be running Nucleus without a reverse proxy, configure https and certificate settings with:

 <kbd>sudo nano /home/nucleus/app/appSettings.Production.json</kbd>